catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] The function returns, within a fragment, the Heading component, the Paragraph component and a form element.
 - [ ] The Heading component has for text "Step 1: Upload a CSV file to get the data.".
-- [ ] The Paragraph component has for text notes about the header of the file, the delimiter in the file and missing values.
+- [ ] The Paragraph component has for text "Note: the file should have a header.
+      Note: the file should be comma-delimited and the decimal separator for numbers should be a period (.).
+      Note: if the file contains missing values, then replace these values in the file by null.".
-- [ ] Inside the form element are nested the FileUploader component and the CenteredDiv component.
+- [ ] Inside the form element are nested the FileUploader component, a curly bracket with conditional rendering and the CenteredDiv component.
+- [ ] The curly bracket contains `fileName ? <p>Uploaded file: {fileName}</p> : <p>No file chosen</p>` .
 - [ ] The FileUploader component takes the handleFile as prop.
 - [ ] The form element takes handleSubmit as prop to the onSubmit attribute.
 - [ ] Inside the CenteredDiv component is nested the InputTypeSubmit component.